 - B55.
 The Applicant must prepare a Traffic Management Plan for the development to the satisfaction of the Planning Secretary.
-This plan must: - (a) be prepared by suitably qualified and experienced person/s whose appointment has been endorsed by the Planning Secretary;

-- (b) be prepared in consultation with TfNSW and Wollondilly Shire and Campbelltown Councils; - (c) include details of all transport routes and traffic types to be used for development-related traffic; - (d) describe the processes in place for the control of truck movements entering and exiting the site; - (e) include details of the measures to be implemented to minimise traffic safety issues and disruption to local road users; - (f) include a Drivers' Code of Conduct that includes procedures to ensure that drivers: - (i) adhere to posted speed limits or other required travelling speeds; - (ii) adhere to designated transport routes; and - (iii) implement safe and quiet driving practices; - (g) describe the measures to be put in place to ensure compliance with the Drivers' Code of Conduct; and - (h) describe measures to minimise the transmission of dust and tracking of material onto the surface of public roads from vehicles exiting the site. - B56.
+This plan must: - (a) be prepared by suitably qualified and experienced person/s whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with TfNSW and Wollondilly Shire and Campbelltown Councils; - (c) include details of all transport routes and traffic types to be used for development-related traffic; - (d) describe the processes in place for the control of truck movements entering and exiting the site; - (e) include details of the measures to be implemented to minimise traffic safety issues and disruption to local road users; - (f) include a Drivers' Code of Conduct that includes procedures to ensure that drivers: - (i) adhere to posted speed limits or other required travelling speeds; - (ii) adhere to designated transport routes; and - (iii) implement safe and quiet driving practices; - (g) describe the measures to be put in place to ensure compliance with the Drivers' Code of Conduct; - (h) describe measures to minimise the transmission of dust and tracking of material onto the surface of public roads from vehicles exiting the site; and - (i) describe measures to be put in place to ensure the off-road haul truck complies with its operating conditions. - B56.
 The Applicant must not commence Quarrying Operations in the Stage 8 Area until the Traffic Management Plan is approved by the Planning Secretary. - B57.
 The Applicant must implement the Traffic Management Plan as approved by the Planning Secretary.